prometheus-operator/prometheus-operator/Documentation/user-guides/strategic-merge-patch.md

 ## How the "strategic merge patch" works

-Operator support `containers` field in `PrometheusSpec` and `AlertmanagerSpec` configuration.
+The operator supports `containers` field in `PrometheusSpec`, `AlertmanagerSpec` and `ThanosRulerSpec` configuration.
 This field allows injecting additional containers, and the existing configuration can be overwritten by sharing the same container name.

-### Merge patch Prometheus example
+### Merge patch example of Prometheus

-The following is an example on how to overwrite Prometheus container `readinessProbe`  `FailureThreshold` configuration.
+The following manifest overwrites the `failureThreshold` value of the readiness probe for the Prometheus container.

 ```
 apiVersion: monitoring.coreos.com/v1